NSHipster/articles/2014-08-11-swift-operators.md

 Herein lies the original sin of operator overloading: **ambiguous semantics**.

-Having been limited to basic arithmetic operators for across many years and programming languages, overloading of operators have become commonplace:
+Having been limited to basic arithmetic operators across many years and programming languages, overloading of operators has become commonplace:

 - Computing Sum of Integers: `1 + 2 // 3`
 - Computing Sum of Floats: `1.0 + 2.0 // 3.0`